 Ralph Laughton’s multifunctional London-based workspace was designed for model-making and Meccano-building.
 It wasn’t intended to be an electrical engineering workspace.

-But Circuit Cellar and Elektor members shouldn’t overlook a space simply because it isn’t full of MCUs, soldering irons, PCBs, and EE test equipment.
+But Circuit Cellar members shouldn’t overlook a space simply because it isn’t full of MCUs, soldering irons, PCBs, and EE test equipment.
 You can learn a lot by studying someone’s work area: innovative storage systems, novel workbench designs, handy power supply solutions, equipment customization, and more.

 Laughton wrote the following with his submission: